deno.com

 Filtering Jump to heading

-• HTTP Method: the HTTP method of the request that triggered the trace.
+• HTTP Method: The HTTP method of the request that triggered the trace

-• HTTP Path: the path of the request that triggered the trace.
+• HTTP Path: The path of the request that triggered the trace

 Time range filter Jump to heading

-By default, the logs, traces, and metrics pages show data for the last hour.
-This can be changed using the time range filter in the top right corner of the page.
+• now-1d/d - the start of the previous day page.
 The time range filter can be set to a predefined time range, like "Last 1 hour", "Last 24 hours", or "Last 7 days", or a custom time range.

 The custom time range can be set by clicking on the "Custom" button.
 A custom time range can either be absolute (a specific start and end time) or relative (3 days ago, 1 hour from now, etc.).
 The time range filter is shown in the top right corner of the page.